sasjs/server.sasjs.io/docs/settings.md

 ### LOG_LOCATION

 Location in which to write server logs (one file per day).
 If not provided, logs are written in a `/logs` subfolder of the `SASJS_ROOT` location.
 Can be a full path, else relative to the directory in which the server instance was launched.
+More information on the behaviour (eg log rotation) is available in the underlying package ([rotating-file-stream](https://www.npmjs.com/package/rotating-file-stream)).

 Example: `LOG_LOCATION=./sasjs_root/logs`